 School is a very busy and tiring place, especially for young children.
 However, it is important that you let the teacher know if you are doing this.

 Your child should be a regular and punctual attendee, and reasons for absence should be valid ones such as sickness, doctor’s appointment, dental visit, family bereavement, etc. There will be other times too when an absence is unavoidable.
 We understand that is the case, but it is not acceptable for children to have the day off to go shopping with Mum, to visit Nana, and so on, unless it is a very special reason.
 Children will be marked absent in the class register unless they are receiving dental treatment.

 If your child is to be absent on any day, we would like to know by phone, text or email, before school.
 Please give us a call/text/email, or use the ‘Report Absence’ button at the top of this page, and leave a message stating the child’s name and the fact that he/she will be away.
 We appreciate knowing in advance of any absence, and it acts as a safety check – we know for sure that any absent child is safely at home, not lost somewhere between home and school.
 However remote this possibility seems, it is worth guarding against.

 A note or a telephone call in advance regarding an appointment that the child has to keep would also be appreciated.

 Bible in Schools

 Every Wednesday at 1:30pm classes in religious instruction are held at school.
 Volunteer teachers come into all the classes and work with the children for half an hour.
 Your child’s inclusion in this programme is up to you.
-If you don’t want your child to participate let us know and we will make some other provision for him/her for that half hour.
+If you don’t want your child to participate let us know and they can take part in the alternative programme for that half hour.